FAQ’s

 We are proud to provide a private Hair Salon as well as Spa treatments, where residents are able to enjoy a wide variety of treatments from hair cuts and perms to nail treatments and massages every Tuesday and Thursday.

-Our in-house chefs and kitchen staff cater to all dietary needs, with a varied seasonal menu to choose breakfast, lunch, and dinner.
-In addition, beverages and snacks are available throughout the day.
-Meals can be served in the dining area, or even in a resident’s room.
-Residents can also spend time in the private dining room with loved ones.
+Our in-house chefs and kitchen staff cater to all dietary needs, with a varied seasonal menu to choose from for breakfast, lunch, and dinner.
+Some common meal examples include fish, roasts, soup, casseroles and much more.
+In addition, beverages and snacks are available throughout the day for our residents who wish to graze.

 A great deal of thought and effort has gone into developing exceptional facilities for residents to enjoy, as well as a full and varied activity programme that we welcome our residents to participate in.
-Residents have a plethora of facilities to choose from, including a premium cinema room, library, café bar, hair salon and aromatherapy room.
+Residents have a plethora of facilities to choose from, including a premium cinema room, library, café bar, hair salon and outdoor areas.

 Finance Questions